8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Yes, hardwood flooring is gorgeous, long-lasting, and offers a ton of bang for your buck.
-But even the best hardwood floors have limitations.
+But even hardwood floors have limitations.
 While hardwood may be the caviar of the flooring world, there are tons of “fake wood flooring” options that are, in many cases, just as good as the real thing.
-The most popular types of fake wood flooring are luxury vinyl plank and laminate.
+The most popular types are luxury vinyl plank and laminate.

 Look, we’re not going to BS you here.
 Hardwood is amazing.
 But there are lots of applications it’s not suited for.
 And for many people, its price range can be a problem.
 So even though “fake wood” or “faux-wood” is sometimes used to disparage a product, we’re here to end that stigma.

-Below, we’re going to discuss 8 fake wood flooring options that offer the look of wood, but with a ton of added benefits.
+Below, we’re going to discuss 8 options that offer the look of wood, but with a ton of added benefits.
 We’ll even take you through some types of wood flooring that aren’t real wood at all.

-Fake wood flooring doesn’t mean cheap or unrealistic, so leave your biases at the door.
+Fake doesn’t mean cheap or unrealistic, so leave your biases at the door.

 #1.
 Laminate: Durable & Affordable